1991 UNCAF Nations Cup: Host selection

 During the Confederation of North, Central American and Caribbean Association Football (CONCACAF) Congress in Guatemala City, Guatemala on 26 January 1991, the qualification rounds for the inaugural CONCACAF Gold Cup was decided upon.
 Since Costa Rica were given a bye into the competition due to its first place standing at the 1989 CONCACAF Championship, which also served as a qualification phase for the FIFA World Cup hosted by Italy in 1990, they weren't required to participate in the preliminary stages.
 However, the final qualification round of the Central American zone had two bids: the United States and Costa Rica.
 Costa Rica won the bid and was named by CONCACAF and UNCAF as the host nation of the inaugural UNCAF Nations Cup tournament on 19 February 1991.

 Qualification

 The draw for the 1991 UNCAF Nations Cup qualifying competition for Central America took place in Guatemala City on 26 January 1991.
 Six teams entered to compete for the three remaining places in the competition, alongside eventual host Costa Rica.
 The teams were divided into three groups of two.
 As the host nation of the event, Costa Rica qualified automatically.
 The qualifying process began in April 1991 and concluded in May 1991.
 At the conclusion of the qualifying group stage, the three group winners qualified for the tournament.

 Qualified teams

 The following four teams qualified for the finals:

-Match Officials
+Match officials

-A list of 13 referees from eight football federations for the tournament were chosenn to participate in the tournament.
+A list of 13 referees from eight football federations for the tournament were chosen to participate in the tournament.